Graham Holdings Company research snapshot

 Business essence

-Graham Holdings is a collection of businesses where Kaplan (education) is the most significant earnings contributor, supported by manufacturing, TV broadcasting, healthcare services, digital media, and automotive dealerships.
-The company operates as a holding company rather than a single integrated enterprise.
+Graham Holdings is a collection of businesses where Kaplan education and the fast-growing CSI Pharmacy healthcare operation are the main value drivers, supported by local TV broadcasting, manufacturing, automotive dealerships, and smaller retail and media businesses.
+It operates as a holding company rather than a single integrated enterprise.

 Moat

-The moat is narrow and mostly confined to the Kaplan brand in test preparation and graduate education.
-Graham Media Group benefits from local broadcasting regulatory licenses, and the manufacturing businesses have customer relationships, but none of these advantages are wide or durable against determined competitors.
+The moat is narrow and mostly confined to the Kaplan brand in test preparation and licensed education, Graham Media Group local broadcast licenses, and the payer relationships and infrastructure of CSI Pharmacy.
+None of these advantages are wide or durable against determined competitors.

 Munger risk inversion